morbrian/carnd-vdat/README.md

 some additional processing to reduce false postitives and to strengthen matches on the vehicles.

-The highlevel process applied to each frame is outlined in [apply_pipeline](./vdat-pipeline.py), and we provide some additional detail below to describe what this does.
+The highlevel process applied to each frame is outlined in [apply_pipeline](./vdat-pipeline.py), and we provide additional detail below to describe how this process works.

 1. Identify raw bounding boxes